The A-B-Cs of R-S-V: The top three things you need to know about this potentially dangerous virus

 Here are the three most important things you need to know to lower the risk of RSV for yourself, your family and others around you.

 A. Know your risk: Infants born prematurely and those up to six months, as well as young children with a chronic lung or heart disease or a weakened immune system, are most susceptible to severe infection.
-An estimated 58,000-80,000 children age 5 and younger are hospitalized with RSV in a normal year.
+An estimated 58,000 to 80,000 children age 5 and younger are hospitalized with RSV in a normal year.

 RSV can make breathing difficult.
 Those infected may not get enough oxygen.
 Some adults show no symptoms, but runny nose, decrease in appetite, cough that may progress to wheezing and difficulty breathing can occur with infections among all ages.
 Infants may only show symptoms of irritability, decreased activity and appetite, and apnea (pause in breathing for more than 10 seconds).
 Fever may or may not be present.

-B. Know how to prevent the spread: Because RSV can be spread by anyone, adults should take precautions around high-risk groups.
+B. Know how to prevent the spread: Because RSV can be spread by anyone, take precautions around high-risk groups and consider getting vaccinated.
 With RSV infections rising and expected winter waves of COVID-19 and flu, prevention can lower the burden on local hospitals and help them keep up with the need.

-The Centers for Disease Control and Prevention (CDC) urges many of the same preventive measures as with COVID-19:
+The Centers for Disease Control and Prevention (CDC) urges many of the same preventive measures for RSV as with COVID-19:

 - Frequent hand washing and avoiding touching your face with unwashed hands.